St John's Jerusalem: History

-It was established in 1199 as a Commandry of the Knights Hospitaller of the Order of Saint John of Jerusalem until it was sold to Sir Maurice Denys, the Receiver of the Order at the time of the Dissolution.
-The mediaeval sections of the property were predominantly constructed around 1234, when Henry III procured the felling of five oak trees from Tonbridge Forest.
+It was established in 1199 as a commandery of the Knights Hospitaller of the Order of Saint John of Jerusalem until it was sold to Sir Maurice Denys, the Receiver of the Order at the time of the Dissolution.
+The medieval sections of the property were predominantly constructed around 1234, when Henry III procured the felling of five oak trees from Tonbridge Forest.
 By 1388, the property had ceased to be used as a preceptory.

 Naturalist Abraham Hill established an orchard here in 1670, with apples and pears from Herefordshire and Devon that were used for making cider and perry.
 Varieties that were introduced into Kent as a result included the Kentish Pippin.
 From 1755 it was the home of the county historian of Kent, Edward Hasted.
 His excessive expenditure on the property may have been responsible for his bankruptcy in 1796, and subsequent term of imprisonment of five years.

 The building was given to the nation in 1943 by Sir Stephen Tallents, and was open to the public twice a week in the 1950s.
 The property has been a Grade II* listed building since 1 August 1952 and was scheduled under the Ancient Monuments and Archaeological Areas Act 1979 as a site of national importance by the Secretary of State for National Heritage on 5 September 1994.
 It is now let from the National Trust as a private residence.
 Public access is to the chapel and garden only.